shopwp/documentation/docs/getting-started/syncing.md

 ### "[API] Invalid API key or access token (unrecognized login or wrong password)"

 This can be fixed by disconnecting and reconnecting your Shopify store.
 You can do this from the "Connect" tab inside ShopWP.

+### "Due to an unexpected technical problem, Shopify is temporarily unavailable"

+This can sometimes happen if you try connecting your Shopify store using a staff account without the correct permissions.
+Try logging into your Shopify store using the owner account instead, and then go through the ShopWP connection process again.

 ### Fixing BasicAuth